 Webinars are ideal for scenarios requiring live interaction.
 For instance:

-A 2023 study by HubSpot revealed that 73% of B2B marketers find webinars to be one of the best ways to generate high-quality leads.
+Research from InsideSales.com and multiple industry surveys consistently shows that around 73% of B2B marketing and sales leaders consider webinars one of the best methods for generating quality leads.
 Their interactive nature makes them an invaluable tool for businesses looking to connect meaningfully with their audience.
+For more on this, see our guide to the benefits of hosting a webinar.

 In contrast, a webcast is a one-way broadcast aimed at sharing information with a large audience without interactivity.
 Think of it as an online equivalent of a TV broadcast.
-However, unlike a webinar, webcasting is characterised by a host (or hosts) simply broadcasting their presentation without any engagement from their audience.
-A large audience can view the webcast online from any device, but they can’t interact with their presenter.
+Unlike a webinar, webcasting is characterised by a host (or hosts) simply broadcasting their presentation without engagement from the audience.
+A large audience can view the webcast online from any device, but they can't interact with the presenter.

 Webcasts excel in scenarios requiring mass communication, such as:

-According to Cisco's Visual Networking Index, video streaming, including live streaming, was projected to account for 82% of all consumer internet traffic by 2022.
-This highlights the growing dominance of video as a medium for communication and entertainment, further emphasising the popularity of webcasts as an effective way to reach large audiences.
+Video now accounts for roughly 82% of all internet traffic globally, according to multiple industry reports including data from Ericsson and DemandSage.
+This highlights the growing dominance of video as a medium for communication and entertainment, and explains why webcasts remain an effective way to reach large audiences.

 Webinars are ideal for scenarios requiring live engagement and real-time interaction with your audience.
 They are designed to foster a more intimate and collaborative environment, enabling participants to ask questions, share insights, and provide immediate feedback.
 Use webinars for: